oleg-cherednik/reflection-utils/README.md

 // argOne == "args_1"
 ```

-#### Invoke not static method with given name and exactly 2 arguments
+#### Invoke not static method with a given name and exactly 2 arguments

 ```java
 String argTwo = MethodUtils.invokeMethod(person, "getArgTwo"